tiannys/buffet-restaurant/docs/DATABASE_SCHEMA.md

 | notes | TEXT | | Additional notes |
 | created_at | TIMESTAMP | DEFAULT NOW() | Creation timestamp |
 | updated_at | TIMESTAMP | DEFAULT NOW() | Last update timestamp |

+**Security Note:** `session_token` is generated uniquely for each session to prevent unauthorized access.
+QR codes must be printed fresh for each dining session.

 ---